90th/HexToPE/README.md

 # HexToPE
-Converts hexadecimal into a byte array that saves into a file
+Converts hexadecimal to a byte array that saves into a file.

             //Convert an exe into bytes to hex. string Filename = @"HelloWorld.exe";